 or flag officer rank).
 Civilian students are of comparable seniority.
 All

-come to NWC with extensive experience in their fields; many possess another
+come to NWC with extensive experience in their fields; many already possess a graduate degree.

 For administrative and social purposes, NWC organizes its student body into

-eleven "homeroom" committees.
-Each committee of 20 or 21 students represents
+ten "homeroom" committees.
+Each committee of 17 or 19 students represents

 a microcosm of the full student body mix headed by its own student committee

 chair and advised and assisted by two to three faculty members.
 Students

 remain assigned to the same committees throughout the year, and those committees

 are the locus for student gatherings before, between, and after classes,